wyantb/delta-bot-three/README.md

 # DB3 - Delta Bot 3 [![Build Status](https://travis-ci.org/MystK/delta-bot-three.svg?branch=master)](https://travis-ci.org/MystK/delta-bot-three)
 ## Summary
-The third rewrite of delta bot, created for reddit.com/r/changemyview.
+The third rewrite of delta bot, created for [reddit.com/r/changemyview](https://www.reddit.com/r/changemyview).
 This bot will be written in NodeJS.

 ## Contributing
-* Any contributions are much appreciated
+* Any contributions are much appreciated.
+* If there is an issue you plan to work on, please comment on it and we'll add the "in progress" label to prevent double work.
-* Please keep your commits specific to one task
+* Please keep your commits specific to one task.
 * Put the issue number in your commit message if it is associated with one.
-* Commit messages should follow the [AngularJS](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) commit guidelines
+* Commit messages should follow the [AngularJS](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) commit guidelines.
-* Before submitting any pull request, ensure that `npm test` passes with no errors
+* Before submitting any pull request, ensure that `npm test` passes with no errors.

 ### How to build
 1. Download nvm.
 Mac/Linux: https://github.com/creationix/nvm Windows: https://github.com/coreybutler/nvm-windows/releases/download/1.1.1/nvm-setup.zip
 1. `git clone https://github.com/MystK/delta-bot-three.git`
 1. `cd delta-bot-three`
 1. Mac/Linux: `nvm install` Windows: Look inside the .nvmrc folder to find the version.
 EX: 5.8.0 is the version. `nvm install 5.8.0 && nvm use 5.8.0`
-1. Create a subreddit. after creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make you bot account a moderator for the subreddit
+1. Create a subreddit.
+After creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make your bot account a moderator for the subreddit.
 1. Get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png
 1. Create a `credentials.json` that looks like below in `./config/credentials` folder.
 1. `npm install -g yarn` && `yarn`
-1. Run `yarn run start-debug` or `yarn start` and it should work
+1. Run `yarn run start-debug` or `yarn start` and it should work.

-#### credentials.json
+#### credentials.json (example)
 ````
 {
   "username": "DeltaBot3",